Teufen, Appenzell Ausserrhoden: Demographics

+Transport

+Teufen is located on the meter gauge Appenzell–St. Gallen–Trogen railway line, which is operated by Appenzell Railways (Appenzeller Bahnen, AB) for St. Gallen S-Bahn (lines S20, S21, S22).
+There are five stations within the municipality: Lustmühle, Niederteufen, Sternen bei Teufen, Teufen AR and Teufen AR Stofel.
+Services link Teufen with St. Gallen railway station, which is served by national and international trains.
+The municipality is also served by PostAuto buses.

-Tritium
+Tritium production

 Teufen is home to RC Tritec, a company that provides Tritium and other radioactive isotopes to industry.
 Until 2008 they provided luminous Tritium compounds for the Swiss watch industry, but they have replaced radioactive Tritium with non-radioactive Super-LumiNova.
 Tritium emissions are tested every week and monitored by the Federal Government.
 In 2010 the waste water radiation levels reached a high of 16 GBq, which is still below the 20 GBq limit, due to construction activities.
 The 2011 waste water readings are only 2GBq.